 Hello and welcome to our Amonkhet Remastered Draft Guide.
-Today we’ll talk about the newest draft format coming to MTG Arena – the set the combines both Amonkhet and Hour of Devastation into a brand new experience.
+Today we’ll talk about a special MTG Arena exclusive draft format – the set that combines both Amonkhet and Hour of Devastation into a brand new experience.

-First we’ll take a look at mechanics and how they work.
-Next, we’ll talk about the bigger picture and what we can expect from the format, based on our past experience.
-We continue with best commons for each color.
+First, we’ll take a look at mechanics and how they work.
+Next, we’ll talk about the bigger picture and what we can expect from the format, based on our experience.
+We continue with the best commons for each color.
 Then we examine the archetypes and what they’re trying to do.
 Finally, we rank all the colors and archetypes by their power level.

 Amonkhet Remastered Mechanics